RISE (professional wrestling): 2007

 In August 2007, Masahiro Chono left BLACK to form LEGEND with other New Japan legends.
-In September, upon returning from injury, Shinsuke Nakamura reshaped BLACK into RISE.
-For the new group, Nakamura retained the services of Giant Bernard, Travis Tomko, and Milano Collection AT and recruited Hirooki Goto, Minoru, and Prince Devitt.
+In November, upon returning from injury, Shinsuke Nakamura reshaped BLACK into RISE.
+For the new group, Nakamura retained the services of Giant Bernard, Travis Tomko, and Milano Collection A. T. and recruited Hirooki Goto, Minoru, and Prince Devitt.
 The groups saw success very quickly with Bernard and Tomko already holding the IWGP Tag Team Championship and by November, they also won the 2007 G1 Tag League.

 2008

-By January 2008, RISE would recruit Low Ki and hold 3/4 of the championships in New Japan as Nakamura defeated Hiroshi Tanahashi for the IWGP Heavyweight Championship at Wrestle Kingdom II In Tokyo Dome on January 4, 2008.
+By January 2008, RISE would recruit Low Ki and hold three of the four championships in New Japan as Nakamura defeated Hiroshi Tanahashi for the IWGP Heavyweight Championship at Wrestle Kingdom II in Tokyo Dome on January 4, 2008.
 Three weeks later on January 27, Minoru and Devitt, called Prince Prince as a team, defeated Taka Michinoku and Dick Togo to win the IWGP Junior Tag Team Championship.
 RISE's dominance wouldn't last.
 By February, Low Ki would suffer an injury that would keep him out for months.
-On February 17, Minoru and Devitt lost the IWGP Jr. Tag Titles to LEGEND's Jyushin Thunder Liger and AKIRA, Bernard and Tomko lost the IWGP Tag Titles to the Most Violent Players (Togi Makabe and Toru Yano).
-Despite the losses, RISE would win the big one as Nakamura defeated Kurt Angle to retain the IWGP Title and win the IWGP 3rd Championship, thus unifying the titles.
-After the February 17th show, RISE lost Tomko as a member as New Japan decided not to renew his contract.
+On February 17, Minoru and Devitt lost the IWGP Jr. Tag Titles to LEGEND's Jyushin Thunder Liger and Akira, Bernard and Tomko lost the IWGP Tag Titles to the Most Violent Players (Togi Makabe and Toru Yano).
+Despite the losses, RISE would win the big one as Nakamura defeated Kurt Angle to retain the IWGP Title and win the IWGP 3rd Belt Championship, thus unifying the titles.
+After the February 17 show, RISE lost Tomko as a member as New Japan decided not to renew his contract.
 In March, Bernard and Goto entered the 2008 New Japan Cup with both losing to Tanahashi (Goto in the 1st round and Bernard in the final).
 On March 9, Nakamura and Bernard challenged Makabe and Yano for the IWGP Tag Team Championship but the match ended in a no contest.

 On March 30, Nakamura defeated Tanahashi to retain the IWGP Title.
 On April 27, Nakamura lost the IWGP Heavyweight Championship to Keiji Mutoh. in June, Devitt and Minoru entered the Best of the Super Juniors tournament but neither won as Minoru finished third in his block while Devitt was injured in his first match and had to withdraw.
 In July, RISE added Rick Fuller to the group who formed a team with Bernard.
 On July 21, Minoru and Devitt defeated Liger and AKIRA in a rematch to regain the IWGP Jr. Tag Titles while Bernard and Fuller challenged Makabe and Yano for the IWGP Tag Title but they came up short.